tfmortie/uaml/README.md

 ## References

-* _Aleatoric and epistemic uncertainty in machine learning: an introduction to concepts and methods, H\"ullermeier et al., Machine learning (2021)_
+* _Aleatoric and epistemic uncertainty in machine learning: an introduction to concepts and methods, Hüllermeier et al., Machine learning (2021)_